“YOU ARE THE FUTURE”

 All songs are interspersed with narration, story-telling or acting and there is power point presentation that enhances the program - goes along with each song- sometimes informational, sometimes just to set a mood, and sometimes (like with the Yiddish songs) to give the translations and to encourage singing along.
 (Note: There are no images of horrors or dead bodies.)

 Naomi’s performance is also enhanced by wonderful piano accompaniment, including a solo performance of the theme from Schindler’s List.
 The arrangements for several of the songs are by Larry Hochman, Tony Award winner for orchestrations for The Book of Morman and Tony Award nominee for such shows as Spamalot, The Addams Family, and Fiddler on the Roof.
+A song has recently been added honoring the Righteous Among the Nations - those who rescued Jews during the Holocaust.
+The song was written by Naomi, her husband, Harvey, and by Larry Hochman.

 Depending on the length of the show desired, a candle lighting ceremony can be built into the narration with candles lit by members of the audience.
 As an encore, Naomi can perform an uplifting medley of Hebrew songs accompanied by a PowerPoint she calls "Images of Israel."